 - 1. Aker Carbon Capture

-In this article we’ve picked ten of these leading companies, but it wasn’t an easy choice.
 There are now dozens of companies in the emerging carbon industry and you’ll be able to follow their development on Carbon Herald.
-Whether it’s industrial carbon capture, direct air capture, enhanced weathering, carbon farming, or using biomass and the oceans, you’ll find them here.
+Whether it’s industrial point-source carbon capture, direct air capture, enhanced weathering, carbon farming, or using biomass and the oceans, you’ll find them here.

 Why Do We Need Technologies That Remove Carbon?